 Calendula is not advised for internal use by pregnant or breastfeeding women, or by children under 6 years of age.

-Calendula does not interact with other herbal remedies, supplements, or medications.
-Still, it’s important to follow instructions carefully, especially with regard to dosage and duration.
+Calendula does not interact with other herbal products or supplements.
+Still, it’s important to follow instructions carefully, especially with regard to use and duration.

-Calendula is a true skincare treasure, thanks to its many calming, healing, and protective benefits.
+Calendula is a true skincare treasure, thanks to its many calming, recovery, and protective benefits.
 Whether your skin is sensitive, dry, or breakout-prone, calendula can offer gentle, effective care.
-It’s also useful for treating mouth and throat inflammation.
+It’s also useful for supporting mouth and throat irritation.

 To fully enjoy calendula’s benefits, choose quality products.

-At the Russian pharmacy in America—USA Apteka—you can buy calendula flowers, oil, ointment, and tincture.
-Explore our collection of face and body care remedies designed to improve your skin’s health.
+At the Russian store in America—USA Apteka—you can buy calendula flowers, oil, balms, and tincture.
+Explore our collection of face and body care products designed to improve your skin’s health.

 Choose the power of nature with USA Apteka!